 Descriptions of services and characteristics are available in the Bluetooth Specification v4.0 or newer and like most specifications are concise and difficult to understand.
-What follows is an attempt to familiarise the reader with those concepts using the perspective of the smartBASIC programming environment.
+What follows is an attempt to familiarize the reader with those concepts using the perspective of the smartBASIC programming environment.

 To help understand the terms services and characteristics better, think of a characteristic as a container (or a pot) of data where the pot comes with space to store the data and a set of properties that are officially called descriptors in the BT spec.
-In the pot analogy, think of descriptor as colour of the pot, whether it has a lid, whether the lid has a lock or whether it has a handle or a spout, etc. For a full list of these descriptors, see http://developer.bluetooth.org/gatt/descriptors/Pages/DescriptorsHomePage.aspx.
+In the pot analogy, think of descriptor as color of the pot, whether it has a lid, whether the lid has a lock or whether it has a handle or a spout, etc. For a full list of these descriptors, see the Bluetooth SIG website.
 These descriptors are assigned 16 bit UUIDs (value 0x29xx) and are referenced in some of the smartBASIC API functions if you decide to add those to your characteristic definition.

-To wrap up the loose analogy, think of service as just a carrier bag to hold a group of related characterisics together where the printing on the carrier bag is a UUID.
+To wrap up the loose analogy, think of service as just a carrier bag to hold a group of related characteristics together where the printing on the carrier bag is a UUID.
 You will find that from a smartBASIC developer's perspective, a set of characteristics is what you need to manage and the concept of service is only required at GATT table creation time.